What is Your Grade Point Average?

 Calculate your GPA

 In order to use the calculators you’ll need to be familiar with the terms below.
-For official definitions of the terms used in this section refer to Regulation 17.1, Academic Regulations in the Undergraduate Academic Calendar.
+For official definitions of the terms used in this section refer to Regulation 17.1, under Academic Regulations in the Undergraduate Academic Calendar.

 - Term Grade Point Average (GPA) : The grade point average for only those courses which are attempted in a single term.